 On the Great Divide Trail I blew out my new shoes.
 On day 8!
 We had just left Coleman Alberta and were headed to Peter Lougheed Park where a friend was dropping off a resupply box.
 I had 6 more days of hiking to get to the Park and the resupply.
 I knew I could make there, but that was it.
 My shoes would be cooked by that time so if I didn’t get something organized the trip was in jeopardy.
 With the immediacy of the app and the amount of characters I could use it was a snap to place an order online through a friend.

 The forecast seemed to be accurate about 50 percent of the time.
-The problem I had was sometimes the forecast range was huge, the entire province!
-I have spoken extensively with Zoleo reps and they believe this is due to my phone caching my location incorrectly, giving that info to the communicator, and then me receiving the forecast.
-However, iPhones are not that uncommon and so this could be an issue for a wide range of users unless they start using the device for a location instead of the phone.
+The rest of the time the forecast range was huge, the entire province!
+I have spoken extensively with ZOLEO reps and they believe this is due to my phone caching my location incorrectly, which then didn’t allow the communicator to get the information needed to tell me the location the forecast applied to.
+So the forecast was good, there was just no text included to let me know where exactly it was for.

 Pros: Rugged, Amazing Battery Life, Simple & Easy to Use, Inexpensive, Versatile

-Cons: No tracking or way to text without a phone (if you care), DarkSky Weather Forecast not as good as expected, not that small.
+Cons: No tracking or way to text without a phone (if you care), DarkSky Weather Forecast location issues, not that small.